 - ACR has some really useful virtual distillery tours and “Rum Talk” sessions with distillery people

-- Rumcast – This podcast was very busy from April to August of 2020, then declined, probably due to the attention switching to Zavvy (Will Hoekinga is part of it, so that may be why).
+- Rumcast – This podcast was very busy from April to August of 2020, then declined for a bit probably due to both the pandemic and the attention switching to Zavvy (Will Hoekinga is part of it, so that may be why).
+In 2021 the show went back up to one or two episodes a month.
+Very in depth and knowledgeable interviews.

 - Global Rum Room (FB) – This is a place where every Friday, rumfolk from around the world just hang out and sh*t talk, using a Zoom link.
 The link is usually posted weekly and to be found in the group page.
 It’s a private group, so an invitation is needed.